grimlokason/postgres-bdr/README.md

   file will be sent to the database server to execute to create an initial schema in the database specified by `PG_DATABASE`.
-Note that this schema file will only be executed *once* on the entire database cluster, and since roles and grants aren't stored in the database, but rather in the system catalog, you don't want to create users and grant privileges in *this* schema file; instead, see `SYSTEM_SCHEMA_FILE`, below.
+Note that this schema file will only be executed *once* on the entire database cluster, and since roles aren't per-database, but rather apply to the database server as a whole, they don't get replicated with everything else.
+(Note that grants *do* get replicated by BDR, if they apply to an object in the database being replicated).
+You should create users (and do other server-level operations) in the `SYSTEM_SCHEMA_FILE`, below.

 * **`SYSTEM_SCHEMA_FILE`** -- if set, this SQL file will be fed into each server in the cluster on first startup.
 You do *not* want to create tables, etc using this file (unless you're an afficionado of `IF NOT EXISTS`), because it is run on every server in the cluster (and replication takes care of making sure all the servers have the schema details).
-Instead, this file is for taking care of "system-level" setup, like creating users and granting privileges.
+Instead, this file is for taking care of "system-level" setup, like creating users.